You’ve Got Questions. We’ve Got Answers.

 I Don’t Have a “Big Firm” Budget – Can I Afford Focus Litigation Consulting?

-Absolutely.
+Yes.
 FLC can devise a research project or work plan tailored to your specific needs and budget.
 Trial consulting is not as expensive as you might think, and FLC has many low-cost options.
 However, the real question you should be asking yourself is, “Can you afford not to hire us?”
 Can you afford the risk of losing your case?
 Can you afford to make the wrong decision regarding settlement?

 At What Point in my Case Should I Hire Focus Litigation Consulting?